Luxembourg Division of Honour

 The Division of Honour (Éierepromotioun, Promotion d'Honneur, Ehrenpromotion) is the second-level football league in Luxembourg.
 It lies below the National Division and above the 1.
 Division.

+Each season, the two top-finishing teams in the Division of Honour are automatically promoted to the National Division.
+The teams that finish the season in third and fourth place enter a play-off match against the teams finishing in thirteenth and fourteenth in that season's National Division.
+The two lowest-finishing teams are relegated to the 1.
+Division, with the teams in thirteenth and fourteenth also facing a play-off match against the teams finishing in second in the two Series in 1.
+Division.

 Current clubs

-The clubs competing in the 2025–26 season are listed below.
+The clubs competing in the 2026–27 season are listed below.